dmarx/dispatchr/README.md

 ## The solution

-Using `dispatchr`, you can pass the large object from step to step as though you were sourcing the scripts in an interactive R session, and only load necessary objects from disk if they weren't passed along from an earlier step in the sequence.
+Using **dispatchr**, you can pass the large object from step to step as though you were sourcing the scripts in an interactive R session, and only load necessary objects from disk if they weren't passed along from an earlier step in the sequence.
 This allows us to utilize intelligent pipelining tools like Gnu Make, while not having to worry about the additional i/o overhead that is normally associated with batch processing.

+## How it works

+**dispatchr** resolves this issue by creating a simple plumber webapp (`server.r`) which defines an API with a single end-point (`api.r`).
+The script `dispatch.r` takes positional arguments and passes them to the server in a GET request.
+The first positional argument is assumed to be the path to a script that you want to run, and all other arguments are presumed to be arguments you want to make available to the script.
+Then, `api.r` finds the global environment (by default plumber runs each GET request in a private environment), write a variable named "`ARGS`" into the global environment to hold the commandline parameters we want to make available to the script, and then sources the desired script into the global environment where it can access `ARGS` and anything else it might need from previous scripts that were run in a similar fashion.

-## Detailed example
+## Demonstrations

-### Example 1: The problem
+### Example 1: Simple object persistence

 Consider the following R script, which prints out a sequence of values if a start and end for the sequence are provided via the commandline: